integreat-io/integreat-transformers/README.md

 ### `extractNumber`

-Extracts all digits from a string and returns a them as a `number`.
+Extracts all digits from a string and returns them as `number`.
 If a `number` is provided it will remain unchanged.
 All other types are returned as `undefined`.

 ### `exclude`